Skip to content

 • Site Configuration - Public site URL, title, logo, favicon, preview apps

-• User Management - Public registration, registration activation, avatars, Gravatar
+• User Management - Public registration, registration activation, Passkey sign-in, local email allow/block lists, avatars, Gravatar

-• Authentication and Cookies - Cookie security rules, token TTLs, activation/email-change/reset link TTLs
+• Authentication and Cookies - Cookie security rules, token TTLs, activation/email-change/reset link TTLs, email-code MFA

-• Mail Delivery - SMTP, sender, test mail, registration activation/email-change/password reset/external login email verification mail templates
+• Mail Delivery - SMTP, sender, test mail, registration activation/email-change/password reset/external login email verification/login email code mail templates

 • Network Access - Browser cross-site access rules (CORS)

-• Runtime and Scheduling - Mail queue, background tasks, task-lane concurrency, share streaming playback sessions, periodic cleanup, low-level consistency checks, follower node health checks, list limits
+• Runtime - Mail queue, background tasks, temporary task artifact retention, task-lane concurrency, share streaming playback sessions, periodic cleanup, low-level consistency checks, follower node health checks, list limits

-• Storage and Retention - Trash, version history, default quotas, task artifacts, online extraction staging, ZIP archive preview, media processing
+• Storage and Retention - Trash, version history, default quotas

-• Audit Logs - Switch and retention time
+• Audit Logs - Switch, recorded scope, and retention time

 • Custom Configuration, Other - Advanced scenarios only